Target Audience: New Graduates/Analysts

 This first step

-is crucial in creating a comparable quality of life index.
+is crucial for creating a comparable quality-of-life index.
 Calculating the average for each component across all countries establishes a baseline against which to measure each country's relative performance.
 This provides a

 benchmark or reference point for each component and helps identify the countries